Acting President of the United States: Before the Twenty-fifth Amendment

 On April 4, 1841, only one month after his inauguration, William Henry Harrison died and was the first U.S. president to die in office.
 Afterward, a constitutional crisis ensued over the Constitution's ambiguous presidential succession provision (Article II, Section 1, Clause 6).

 Shortly after Harrison's death, his Cabinet met and decided that John Tyler, Harrison's vice president, would assume the responsibilities of the presidency under the title "Vice-President acting President".
-Instead of accepting this proposed title, however, Tyler asserted that the Constitution gave him full and unqualified powers of the presidency and had himself sworn in as president; this set a critical precedent for the orderly transfer of power following a president's death.
+Instead of accepting this proposed title, however, Tyler asserted that the Constitution gave him full and unqualified powers of the presidency and had himself sworn in as president; this set the Tyler Precedent for the orderly transfer of power following a president's death.
 Nonetheless, several members of Congress, such as representative and former president John Quincy Adams, felt that Tyler should be a caretaker under the title of "acting president", or remain vice president in name.
 Senator Henry Clay saw Tyler as the "vice-president" and his presidency as a mere "regency".

-Throughout Tyler remained resolute in his claim to the title of president and in his determination to exercise the full powers of the presidency.
+Throughout, Tyler remained resolute in his claim to the title of president and in his determination to exercise the full powers of the presidency.
+The Senate and House confirmed Tyler as president via resolution.
 The precedent he set in 1841 was followed subsequently on seven occasions when an incumbent president died prior to the presidential succession being enshrined in the Constitution through section 1 of the Twenty-fifth Amendment.

 Though the precedent regarding presidential succession due to the president's death was set, questions concerning presidential "inability" remained unanswered, such as what constituted an inability, who determined the existence of an inability, and whether a vice president becomes president for the rest of the presidential term in the case of an inability or if they are merely "acting as president".
 Due to this lack of clarity, later vice presidents were hesitant to assert any role in cases of presidential inability.

 On two occasions, in particular, the operations of the executive branch were hampered due to the fact that there was no constitutional basis for declaring that the president was unable to function: